For those who’ve grown up in the digital age, UX and UI design have become intuitive. We can navigate around any site on any device.

 But things can get messier when over time an icon becomes a symbol.

 Most applications use a simplified drawing of a floppy disk to represent the “save to disk” function.
-That’s an icon to middle-aged guy like me because I’ve used floppy disks, but to a Gen Z it’s a symbol.
+That’s an icon to a middle-aged guy like me because I’ve used floppy disks, but to a Gen Z it’s a symbol.
 Most of them have never seen a floppy disk, they’ve just learned through exposure what the symbol means.

 Now consider the “home” button that is often found on remote controls and in user interfaces.
 It’s a picture – so that would suggest that it’s an icon.
 But it’s not – because pressing the button doesn’t build you a house, teleport you to your home, or open a real estate website.
 It’s a symbol because it represents the abstract concept of returning to the normal “point of entry” into the system.
 You have to learn the concept of a home screen before a picture of a home can trigger it.
 My mother had no idea at all what a button with a little blue house would do if she pressed it – so of course she didn’t want to press it.